 Europa and the Clipper Mission

 Jupiter’s moon, Europa, has been discovered during the Galileo mission to harbor a global sub-surface ocean based on measurements of the magnetic field and surface properties.
 This discovery has led Europa to become one of the primary targets of deep space exploration because of its potential habitability.
 A re-analysis of the Galileo magnetic field and plasma wave data by Jia et al. (2018) has yielded the first in-situ evidence of a plume erupting from Europa’s surface into space (NASA Press Release).
-NASA’s Europa Clipper mission, scheduled to launch in the 2020s, will conduct a large number of close flybys of the moon to acquire both in-situ and remote sensing measurements that would allow for detailed characterization of Europa’s interior structure, surface features and composition.
+NASA’s Europa Clipper mission, scheduled to launch in 2024, will conduct a large number of close flybys of the moon to acquire both in-situ and remote sensing measurements that would allow for detailed characterization of Europa’s interior structure, surface features and composition, as well as its atmosphere and space environment.
 Prof. Jia is Deputy Team Leader for the ECM (Europa Clipper Magnetometer) team and Co-Investigator on the PIMS (Plasma Instrument for Magnetic Sounding) team of the Europa Clipper mission.
-Prof Jia’s develop advanced models of the plasma interaction with Europa and its exosphere to characterize the plasma and magnetic environment surrounding the moon in support of the magnetic induction experiment on the Europa Clipper mission.
+Prof Jia’s group develop advanced models of the plasma interaction with Europa and its atmosphere to characterize the plasma and magnetic environment surrounding the moon in support of the magnetic induction experiment on the Europa Clipper mission.

 Ganymede and the JUICE Mission

 Ganymede, the largest moon in the solar system, possesses a strong intrinsic magnetic field that gives rise to a mini-magnetosphere through interaction with Jupiter’s magnetospheric plasma.
 Ganymede’s magnetosphere provides a natural laboratory for studying a variety of fundamental space plasma processes, such as magnetic reconnection, aurora generation and space weathering.
 We have been developing global magnetosphere models, including both MHD and MHD with Embedded Particle-in-Cell (MHD-EPIC) models, for Ganymede to characterize its magnetic and plasma environment.
-The upcoming Jupiter ICy Moon Explorer (JUICE) mission, planned to launch around 2023 and arrive at Jupiter in 2030, will orbit the moon to sample key regions of its magnetosphere and to obtain measurements that would allow for determination of the interior structure, especially the characteristics of its putative sub-surface ocean.
+The Jupiter ICy Moon Explorer (JUICE) mission, which successfully launched in April 2023 and is scheduled to arrive at Jupiter in 2031, will orbit the moon to sample key regions of its magnetosphere and to obtain measurements that would allow for determination of the interior structure, especially the characteristics of its putative sub-surface ocean.
 Prof. Jia is Co-Investigator on the PEP (Particle Environment Package), J-MAG (Magnetometer), and RPWI (Radio and Plasma Wave Instrument) teams of the JUICE mission.